Cupang, Muntinlupa

-Cupang is a barangay in the Muntinlupa, Philippines.
+Cupang is a barangay in Muntinlupa, Metro Manila, Philippines.
 The total land area of the barangay is 5.370 km2.
-It has a population of 57,013.
-It is located in the Northern section of the city.
+It has a population of 57,196 as of the 2020 census.
+It is located in the northern section of the city.

-Buli is located south of the City of Manila.
-It is bounded on the north by the Muntinlupa Barangay of Buli, on the south by the Muntinlupa barangays of Alabang and Ayala Alabang, on the west by the Parañaque barangay of BF Homes and the Las Piñas barangay of Almanza Uno, and on the east by Laguna de Bay.
+Cupang is located south of the City of Manila.
+It is bounded on the north by the Muntinlupa barangay of Buli, on the south by the Muntinlupa barangays of Alabang and Ayala Alabang, on the west by the Parañaque barangay of BF Homes and the Las Piñas barangay of Almanza Uno, and on the east by Laguna de Bay.

-History
+Etymology

-Cupang is said to be named after the cupang tree that is abundant in the area.
-Parkia javanica or Cupang is a plant of the genus Parkia in the family Mimosaceae.
+Cupang is said to be named after the cupang tree abundant in the area.
+Parkia javanica, or Cupang, is a plant of the genus Parkia in the family Mimosaceae.
+It was also alternatively spelled as Kupang, apparently stylized in Tagalog.

 Subdivisions

-While barangays are the administrative divisions of the city, and are legally part of the addresses of establishments and homes, residents also include their subdivision.
-Listed below are subdivisions in this barangay.
+While barangays are the administrative divisions of the city and are legally part of the addresses of establishments and homes, residents also include their subdivision.
+Listed below are the subdivisions in this barangay.